 - All programs emphasize the interconnectedness of all living things and our responsibility for taking care of the land that takes care of us and our horses

-Ocean Riders is proud to partner with the following not for profit organizations to offer a variety of Equine and Nature Guided Growth and Learning programs and workshop to both youth and adults.
+Ocean Riders is proud to partner with the following nonprofit organizations to serve under-resourced communities through a variety of Equine and Nature Guided Learning programs for both youth and adults.

-- Pickleweed Community Center (www.commnity.ccyo.org) a Canal Family Support Service Kids Club; Each program host up to 15 fourth and fifth graders from the Canal District in San Rafael
+- Pickleweed Community Center is a Canal Family Support Service Kids Club; Each program host up to 15 fourth and fifth graders from the Canal District in San Rafael

 - Women Helping All People (WHAP) Scholastic Academy is an alternative school in Marin City to support growth and learning for low income and under privileged children.

 - Homeless Prenatal Program provides poor and homeless families the ability to end childhood poverty.
 Workshops with Ocean Riders, it’s horses and the local environment help develop interpersonal skills, assertiveness, and mindfulness, using didactic experiential and group learning to help develop a strong and supportive team.

 - Sausalito/Marin City Boys and Girls Club after school programs.

 We are grateful for our ongoing collaboration with the Golden Gate National Park Conservatory Youth Outreach Programs who help us with scheduling and transportation for some of the under resourced communities.

 Support for our programs to under resourced communities is provided in part through a grant from the California Coastal Conservancy.